Receive UDP packets on a given IP port

 If the UDP packet contains less data than the fixed-length output, the difference contains invalid data.

 The block emits the data vector from the Message output.

 The block emits the length of the valid data from the Length output.

-Specify how often the scheduler runs this block.
+Specify the frequency at which the scheduler calls the UDP Receive block, in seconds.
 Enter a value greater than zero.
-In real-time operation, setting this option to a smaller value reduces the likelihood of dropped UDP messages.
-This value defaults to a sample time of 0.01 s.
+In real-time operation, setting this parameter to a smaller value reduces the likelihood of dropped UDP messages.

 Usage notes and limitations:

 The executable generated from this block relies on prebuilt dynamic library files (